 Career Path and Progression

-With experience, you could move into a management role.
+With experience, you could move into a safety management role.

-You could also become a consultant and specialise in a particular area, like environmental safety.
-With further study you could move into research or lecturing.
+You could also become a consultant and specialise in a particular area like environmental. construction or food safety.
+With further study you could move into research, training or lecturing.

 Related careers you may be interested in: